 Things to do in Koh Phangan

-- Adventure and water-sports: Like to cram your trip with adventure, extreme sports, activity and more?
-From trekking through dense jungle to the highest mountain in Koh Phangan, to exploring off the beaten track on a mountain bike, or even competing in a football or volley ball tournament on the beach!
+Like to cram your trip with adventure, extreme sports, activity and more?
+From trekking through the dense jungle to the highest mountain in Koh Phangan, to exploring off the beaten track on a mountain bike, or even competing in a football or volleyball tournament on the beach!
 There are plenty of things to do on Koh Phangan if you get restless lying on your sun towel all day.
 Plus, not only are there adventures to be had on the land, there’s plenty of opportunity in the seas that surround Koh Phangan for taking to the waves for an aquatic adventure.
-There’s wakeboarding or kite-surfing if you fancy some of the more energetic of water sports, or perhaps a boat trip, a spot of fishing or maybe just swimming in the clear, turquoise waters of Koh Phangan.
+There’s wakeboarding or kite-surfing if you fancy some of the more energetic of water sports, or perhaps a boat trip, a spot of fishing or maybe diving or snorkelling in the clear, turquoise waters of Koh Phangan.

 For those wanting more specific information about travelling to Koh Phangan, Phanganist.com provides stacks of up to date advice and information.
 It has an online daily updated party list, interviews with the best DJs on the island, party movies, photo galleries, a hotels price compare engine, a business index and more…